Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_c2d_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_c2d_sample.c) receives incoming cloud-to-device (C2D) messages invoked from the Azure IoT Hub.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_c2d_sample.c) receives incoming cloud-to-device (C2D) messages sent from the Azure IoT Hub to the device.
 It will successfully receive up to 5 messages sent from the service.
 If a timeout occurs while waiting for a message, the sample will exit.
 X509 self-certification is used.

-  To send C2D messages, select your device's Message to Device tab in your Azure IoT Hub.
+  To send a C2D message, select your device's Message to Device tab in the Azure Portal for your IoT Hub.
 Enter a message in the Message Body and select Send Message.

 ### IoT Hub Methods Sample

 - *Executable:* `paho_iot_hub_methods_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_methods_sample.c) receives incoming method commands invoked from the the Azure IoT Hub.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_methods_sample.c) receives incoming method commands invoked from the the Azure IoT Hub to the device.
 It will successfully receive up to 5 method commands sent from the service.
 If a timeout occurs while waiting for a message, the sample will exit.
 X509 self-certification is used.

-  To send a method command, select your device's Direct Method tab in your Azure IoT Hub.
+  To send a method command, select your device's Direct Method tab in the Azure Portal for your IoT Hub.
 Enter a method name and select Invoke Method.
-A method named `ping` is supported, which if successful will return a json payload of the following:
+A method named `ping` is only supported, which if successful will return a JSON payload of the following:

   ```json
   {"response": "pong"}
   ```

   No other method commands are supported.
-If any are attempted to be invoked, the log will report the method is not found.
+If any other methods are attempted to be invoked, the log will report the method is not found.

 ### IoT Hub Telemetry Sample